Certora/Documentation/docs/gambit/mutation-verifier.md

 ## Running the Mutation Verifier

-The mutation verificiation script is called `certoraMutate`.
+The mutation verification script is called `certoraMutate`.
 Run it from the command line:

 ```sh